Social impact bond: History

-In November 2012, Essex County Council became the first local authority in the UK to commission a social impact bond in Children's Services, with the aim of providing therapeutic support and improving outcomes for adolescents at risk of going into care.
+In November 2012, Essex County Council became the first local authority in the UK to commission a social impact bond in Children's Services, with the intent of providing therapeutic support and improving outcomes for adolescents at risk of going into care.
 Nick Hurd, the minister for civil society, commented: "Social impact bonds are opening up serious resources to tackle social problems in new and innovative ways.
 This is about communities, businesses and charities all working together to change people's lives, whilst at the same time making savings for the taxpayer."

 In February 2013 Allia, a charitable social investment organisation, announced the first public opportunity in the UK to invest in a social impact bond.
-Although the product was later withdrawn from sale due to lack of investors, the Future for Children Bond combined a relatively low-risk ethical investment into affordable housing to provide the funds to repay capital to investors, with a higher risk investment into a social impact bond with the aim of delivering a high social impact and providing an additional variable return.
+Although the product was later withdrawn from sale due to lack of investors, the Future for Children Bond combined a relatively low-risk ethical investment into affordable housing to provide the funds to repay capital to investors, with a greater risk investment into a social impact bond with the intent of delivering a greater social effect and providing an additional variable return.
 It would have invested into the social impact bond for Essex County Council to ‘improve the life outcomes’ of children aged 11–16 at risk of going into care.

-In July 2016, the Social Finance Global Network launched a white paper on the state of the SIB market, "Social Impact Bonds: The Early Years".
+In July 2016, the Social Finance Global Network initiated a white paper on the state of the SIB market, "Social Impact Bonds: The Early Years".
 Social Finance also released a live global database of SIBs.
-The database can be sorted by country, issue area, investor, payor and service provider, providing a comprehensive overview of SIBs launched to date and a snapshot of the many in development.
+The database can be sorted by country, issue area, investor, payor and service provider, providing a comprehensive overview of SIBs initiated to date and information concerning the many in development.